joaopbernhardt/lamipy/README.md

 ## Brief description:

-This project's purpose is to provide simple & accurate computations for engineering simulations of **laminated composites**.
+This project's purpose is to provide simple & accurate computations for engineering simulations of **fiber-reinforced composites**.

+A composite laminate consists of a material resultant of layers (laminae) bonded together.
+In this program, the layers are considered continuous and *orthotropic*.
+This kind of advanced material is used in many areas of engineering: spacecrafts, pressure vessels, risers etc. Basically, the idea behind composite laminates is to produce a material which has the required engineering properties (high elastic modulus, low self-weight and others).

 The implementation uses the **Classical Laminate Theory (CLT)** for computations.
-The summary of this theory can be found in: [Prof. W. Stein's document](http://wstein.org/edu/2010/480b/projects/05-lamination_theory/A%20summary%20of%20Classical%20Lamination%20Theory.pdf).
+The summary of this theory can be found in: [NASA's Basic Mechanics of Laminated Composite Plates](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19950009349.pdf), [Prof. W. Stein's document](http://wstein.org/edu/2010/480b/projects/05-lamination_theory/A%20summary%20of%20Classical%20Lamination%20Theory.pdf) and other sources.

 Currently lamipy is *not ready for use* due to the lack of verification and validation tests, which will be produced soon.